 He has extensive alternative dispute resolution experience, both as a mediator and as an arbitrator.
 He has been a member of the commercial arbitrators panel of the American Arbitration Association for more than 20 years.
 He has also conducted internal investigations, most recently for a large university.

 From 1993-2011 he was a member of the Practising Law Institute faculty, both as a principal speaker and as a panelist at its annual Communications Law program.
-He has published numerous articles and book reviews, lectures regularly at litigation and media law programs, and writes a monthly column for the Monadnock Ledger-Transcript, published in Peterborough, NH.
-His book, Claremont Boy: My New Hampshire Roots and the Gift of Memory was published in the spring of 2014.
+He has published numerous articles and book reviews, lectures regularly at litigation and media law programs, and writes a monthly column for the Monadnock Ledger-Transcript, published in Peterborough, NH, and the Keene (NH) Sentinel.
+His book, Claremont Boy: My New Hampshire Roots and the Gift of Memory, was published in the spring of 2014.

 - Harvard Law School, LL.B., 1964